-No need to swear off “Frozen” for good; there’s a reason it became as popular as it has, after all.
-Opt for a lesser-known song if you want to sing this viral Disney musical, however.
+No need to swear off “Frozen” for good, just opt for a lesser-known song if you want to sing from this viral Disney musical.
 “For the First Time in Forever,” sung in the film by Kristen Bell, is an upbeat option—just cut it off before Elsa (Idina Menzel) comes in with those “Let It Go” verses.

 “Perfect Isn’t Easy,” from “Oliver & Company”

 You can’t underestimate Disney; this hit from the 1988 film is sung by none other than Bette Midler.
 (Yes, that Bette Midler.)
 Try this cheeky number on for size and remind casting directors you’re, well, perfect for the role.

 “Belle (Little Town),” from “Beauty and the Beast”

 You didn’t think we could leave off this iconic film, did you?
 If you slice and dice some of Belle’s verses together, this Alan Menken and Howard Ashman song is perfect if you can hit those beautiful high notes.